why does sleep feel so fast?

 What Is Slow-Wave Sleep?

-Slow-wave sleep, called deep sleep, could be considered downtime for the brain.
-This stage of sleep, which sees the brain release delta waves, is a preparation for the fourth and final stage of sleep to follow – rapid eye movement (REM) sleep.
+This stage of sleep, which sees the brain release delta waves, is preparation for the final stage of sleep to follow – rapid eye movement (REM) sleep.

 Think of slow-wave sleep as an opportunity to recharge your batteries.
 Your cellphone will cease working if you don’t place it on charge overnight, and the same applies to the human body and brain.